rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ----------------------------------------------------------------

 - Check that the process is listening on the network.
-Use the port number from above

 ```bash hl_lines="1"
 sudo netstat -tunelp | grep -i gjs